rbms-bsc/DCRMR/_pages/Phys-desc/Type-of-binding.md

 ><CITE>In yellow wrappers; with illustrations on inside of front and back wrapper, and publisher’s advertisement on outside of back wrapper</CITE>

 <a name="6.32.3.2">6.32.3.2</a> *Optionally*, record specific types of bindings using one or more terms from the [RDA Value Vocabularies: RDA Type of Binding](http://www.rdaregistry.info/termList/RDATypeOfBinding/){:target="_blank"},
- the [RBMS Controlled Vocabularies: Binding Terms](http://rbms.info/vocabularies/binding/alphabetical_list.htm){:target="_blank"}, or other controlled vocabularies.
+ the [Controlled Vocabulary for Rare Materials Cataloging](https://id.loc.gov/vocabulary/rbmscv.html){:target="_blank"}, or other controlled vocabularies.
 Indicate the source of the term.

 <a name="6.32.3.3">6.32.3.3</a> Details of a binding recorded here usually apply to all exemplars of a manifestation.
 Summaries of binding details that apply to particular groups of exemplars within an edition or issue may also be recorded.